memfault/interrupt/_drafts/test-automation-renode.md

 values.

-There are various forms of test automation, and they are usually run under a continuous integration system, such as Jenkins, Github Actions, or CircleCI.
+There are various forms of test automation, and they are usually run under a continuous integration system, such as Jenkins, GitHub Actions, or CircleCI.

 - Software Unit Tests - Isolated tests that exercise a single module.
 Usually run on the host machine and sometimes on an emulator or real device.